pramadanif/aptos-defi-hackathon/README.md

 ### Graduated Token Trading

 When a token reaches 21,500 APT threshold, it **graduates** from bonding curve to DEX pools.
+Currently we are integrated with **TAPP Exchange** for the DEX interactions.

 ### DEX Swap Implementation